Inspired by Ernest’s PKM, I wanted to examine my own learning system. Here is the visualization of my learning system.

 Usually, I like to consume immediately.
 But if the time is not allowed, I’ll save it later and set a reminder on Notion or keep it open on my phone.
 I’ll find some time today to complete it, and I have a weekly routine of closing all the open tabs and clearing reminders.

 Memorize.
-The first step to learn something is to remember it.
+The first step to learning something is to remember it.

 When I copy and paste the content into my Notion, I’m attempting to remember it.
-There are many ways to remember things, some people prefer hand writing, reading it out load, drawing something, highlighting it.
-Just find out whatever serve you.
+There are many ways to remember things, some people prefer handwriting, reading it out loud, drawing something, or highlighting it.
+Just find out whatever serves you.

 I also try to do indexing here.
-But I’m terrible on it.
+But I’m terrible at it.
 I’ll write some keywords or add tags to enhance my memory recall.
-I’m not sure why, but my keywords for the same topics changes over time.
+I’m not sure why, but my keywords for the same topics change over time.

 Thoughts.
-I try to react with the content I consume.
+I try to react to the content I consume.

-What parts do I agree or disagree?
+What parts do I agree or disagree with?
 What do I think?
-Usually, I’ll leave comment on my Notion privately.
+Usually, I’ll leave comments on my Notion privately.
 Sometimes tweet or reply to the author.

-It forces me to think about the content, and as least when I try to think, it reinforces my memory.
+It forces me to think about the content, and at least when I try to think, it reinforces my memory.